Enrique1987/Enrique1987/README.md

 - Database

 I am usually reading books to gain knowledge about the stuff that I don't know or with the intention of deep diving into stuff that I already now.
-In my Github are usually the Repository of the books taht I m current reading as well as my Personal Projekts
+In my Github are usually the Repository of the books taht I m current reading as well as my Personal Projects.

 ---